Government Buying Schemes Australia: FHOG and Homebuyer Grant Guide

 The main types of help are:

-The 4 Main Government Home Buying Schemes Australia Explained Simply
+The 4 Main Government Assistance Programs Explained Simply

-These are the key government home buying schemes Australia offers, including the First Home Owner Grant and Help to Buy Australia:
+These are the key programs the federal government offers, including cash grants and Help to Buy Australia:

-1. Home Guarantee Scheme (Key Government Home Buying Schemes Australia)
+1. Home Guarantee Scheme (Key Federal Support Program)

-What the Home Guarantee Scheme does as part of government home buying schemes Australia: Lets you buy with a small deposit.
-The government backs your loan through the Home Guarantee Scheme, so you skip mortgage insurance.
-This is one of the most popular government home buying schemes Australia.
+What this guarantee program does: Lets you buy with a small deposit.
+The government backs your loan, so you skip mortgage insurance.
+This is one of the most popular assistance options.

 2. Shared Equity Programs (Help to Buy Australia)

-What Help to Buy Australia does: The government pays part of your home price.
+What this program does: The government pays part of your home price.
 You need less deposit.
 But they own a share of your home.

-What the First Home Owner Grant does: The First Home Owner Grant is a one-time cash payment.
-Most states offer the First Home Owner Grant for new homes only.
-This First Home Owner Grant is part of government home buying schemes Australia.
+What the FHOG does: The FHOG is a one-time cash payment.
+Most states offer this homebuyer grant for new homes only.
+This state grant is a core part of federal support programs.

-- Check your state revenue office for First Home Owner Grant details
+• Check your state revenue office for details

-- Most states only give First Home Owner Grant for new builds
+• Most states only give the homebuyer grant for new builds

-- You must live in the home to get First Home Owner Grant
+• You must live in the home to receive payment

 4. First Home Super Saver Scheme (FHSS)